Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 At the beginning of the calculation, the part is considered to be heated uniformly: all mesh nodes have the same temperature and the same thermal history.
 The isothermal holding time at the austenitizing temperature is set by the user.

 The calculation of the tensile strength is carried out according to known dependencies based on the obtained Vickers hardness values.
-Yield stress and elongation values are calculated using statistical models built on the b30asis of data from mechanical tests in production laboratories.
+Yield stress and elongation values are calculated using statistical models built on the basis of data from mechanical tests in production laboratories.
 The input parameters of these models are the tensile strength values and the chemical composition of the steel.

 Since the heat treatment analysis uses the temperature history of the cooling of the workpiece, it is necessary to specify all the necessary data for the thermal calculation on the General and Solidification tabs in the Start Simulation and Parameters window (in this case, the name of the Solidification tab should be understood as “Thermal Calculation”).
 On the fig. below is the Shaft model prepared for heat treatment simulation.
 Cooling conditions are set as usual at the outer boundary.
 Depending on the mode, either the default boundary with index 17 (casting-environment) or any other combination of boundaries can be used, for example, if it is necessary to set a variable temperature of the quenching medium, designate air-cooled surface areas, etc.